downingbots/GPT4o_with_WidowX-Arm/README.md

 # USING OPENAI'S GPT4O WITH A LOW-END ROBOT ARM

-In this repository, I try to bypass the training of a robot arm altogether by using CHATGPT's GPT4o to provide step-by-step actions for the robot arm to preform a given overall command.
+In this repository, I try to bypass the training of a robot arm altogether by iteratively uploading an image to CHATGPT's GPT4o and use GPT4o to respond with best next action for the robot arm to perform to achieve a given overall command.

-From the manual: the model is best at answering general questions about what is present in the images.
+From the ChatGPT4o manual: the model is best at answering general questions about what is present in the images.
 While it does understand the relationship objects in images, it is not yet optimized to answer detailed questions about the location of certain objects in an image.
 For example, you can